Amazon Vendor P&L Management: Automated

 Vendor Unit Economics Built for Serious Amazon Teams

-ASIN P&L Dashboard: See the complete economics of every product in your catalog.
-BASIS automatically combines shipped COGS, Amazon contra-COGS deductions, advertising spend, operational fees, penalties, refunds and reimbursements, and even an optional product cost upload into a single product-level P&L data model.
-Use our taxonomy system to analyze performance by category, brand, or any custom grouping—and identify your true profit drivers.
+The BASIS ASIN P&L Dashboard combines shipped COGS, contra-COGS deductions, advertising spend, operational fees, penalties, refunds, and an optional product cost upload into a single product-level data model.
+Use our taxonomy system to organize products by brand, category, or any custom grouping — and see true profit contribution at any level of your catalog.

 Automated Data Integration